 Hogget Lambing Hoggets are farmed exclusively on grass.
-We strongly believe that by successfully mating hoggets on grass we are developing genetics to perform in any environment.
-The hoggets averaged 40kg going to the ram in early April.
-They scanned 154%, the same scanning rate as 2017.
-We have clients, using top feeding and management, who are achieving consistent hogget scanning rates of over 150%.
-They are realising the full genetic potential of these sheep.
-Hogget lambs were bigger this season and therefore more were put to the ram.
+I strongly believe that by successfully mating hoggets on grass we are developing genetics to perform in any environment.
+This year was a tough for the hoggets.
+We had one of the worst droughts this area has ever seen and then high Fungal loads.
+I use this to cull any low tolerance animals by doing a blood test to check liver function.
+All young stock are blood tested to assess GGT- an enzyme released by a stressed or damaged liver.
+Any showing even slight liver damage are culled.
+This lifts the integrity of the ewe flock and all rams sold have passed the Natural Challenge test.
+Clients using top feeding and management are achieving consistent hogget scanning rates of over 130%.
+They are realizing the full genetic potential of these sheep.
 It is a challenge most years getting hogget lambs up to tupping weight by April as they are Sept/Oct born.
 The only dry hoggets retained in the stud flock are those that are themselves hogget lambs, these must produce twins at their 2th lambing.

-Longevity At theother end of the flock are the old ewes.
+5 Longevity At theother end of the flock are the old ewes.
 Longevity is highly valued and Nikau has a 'longevity mob' of aged ewes, 6 yrs plus.
 These are Nikau genetics; commercial ewes with consistent twinning and solid feet, mouths and constitution.
 An old ewe in this environment is the gold in the flock.
 She has never been 'on the radar' and has survived and produced through drought, FE, parasites and all the other challenges our areas has.
 This mob is mated to top Nikau rams with the goal of producing daughters to screen into the stud flock.
 This is another source of female genetics based on longevity and performance.
-A select group of rams will be available for sale.

 GGT is an enzyme released in the blood that is apparent when liver damage has occurred.
 This gives an indication of an animal’s tolerance to FE.
 All animals with elevated GGT are culled from the stud flock.